Protestors shut down interstate in Oakland,CA after George Floyd’s death

 OAKLAND, Calif.
 (WIAT) — After marching peacefully through the streets of Oakland, California earlier Friday evening, a group of protesters took their demonstration against the death of George Floyd onto the interstate —- shutting down the freeway in both directions.

-After marching by nearby Oakland police department headquarters, the protesters made their way onto the freeway from an on-ramp.
+After marching near Oakland police department headquarters, the protesters made their way onto the freeway from an on-ramp.

 Chopper video above the scene shows protestors spreading out onto the freeway just before 9 p.m.
 Friday night, with a heavy law enforcement presence on both sides of the roadway.